Welcome to Vermont’s Fall Foliage Media Center!

 "Catch" the latest foliage news & imagery here....

-In mid-September, as the season begins, find driving suggestions, signature events, lodging deals and the foliage report and video update at www.VermontVacation.com/fall.
-While hundreds of events, large and small, will be listed in the Travel Planner of VermontVacation.com, you can also peruse the Vermont Chamber Top 10 Fall Events.
+Find driving suggestions, signature events, lodging deals and the weekly foliage report at www.VermontVacation.com/fall.
+Plan a tour of Vermont’s 10 Scenic Byways, many of which have themed itineraries for you to follow at your leisure.
+Also, while hundreds of events, large and small, will be listed in the Travel Planner of VermontVacation.com, you can also peruse the Vermont Chamber Top 10 Fall Events.

 Surpassing the Season: The fun does not stop when the colors fade.
 After peak foliage, Oktoberfest beer lovers’ packages and educational packages are available:

 - Beer Lovers Getaways: a sampler of lodging packages and tasting tours, and more ways to savor what The Huffington Post recently called the Best Craft Brew State.

 - Fall Refreshers: Try something new or ‘fall’ back in love with a craft or culinary venture with Learning Experiences; packages are available.

 VISITOR SPENDING: Fall accounts for $460 million in tourism spending, that’s a little over 25 percent of our overall year-round tourism revenue.
 We see approximately 3.57 million visitors in fall, who spend $128 per person.
 Columbus Day holiday weekend is the busiest of the year.
 Fall is the season that universally canvasses the state with tourism: its economic impact reaches well beyond resort areas, major attractions or the cities; back road and small town touring is on most traveler’s to-do lists.

 Last-Minute Lodging: If you haven’t booked early, try midweek stay or search room availability.

 Video: Available to download or grab the URL or embed code from the Vermont Tourism Youtube Channel.